bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-04-15-Amazon_SWE_1_Intro_Software_Dev_2026_04_15.md

 [**The role of a software developer**]

-**Software development** is the process of creating, designing, implementing, and maintaining software applications or systems.
+**Software development** is the process of designing, implementing, and maintaining software applications or systems.

 We will look at the key tasks of a developer.